contactlab/contactsnag/README.md

 ## Uploader

-Add a `bugsnag` node in the root `package.json` of your application to set few parameters:
+Add a `bugsnag/upload` node in the root `package.json` of your application to set few parameters:

 ```json
 {